 3. Buy furniture with zippers

 Good quality furniture will have zippers on every pillow including the large seat pillows so buy quality.
 This is a very important investment to make when you own a pet!
 This allows you to remove and clean individually soiled sections as required.
-Covers can even be taken to the dry cleaner for a thorough cleaning if necessary.
+Covers can even be taken to the dry cleaner for thorough cleaning if necessary.

 4. Consider leather furniture

-Although considerably more expensive, full grain, high quality leather can be a good solution where easy wiping is required.
+Although considerably more expensive, full-grain, high-quality leather can be a good solution where easy wiping is required.
 And leather will last a lifetime.
 I noticed my cat, Matisse, had little interest in being near my leather chairs so he avoided these completely.
 This is good news as he scratched everything else!
 If leather is against your principles you can look at excellent vinyl options as an alternative.

 5. Microfiber holds up very well to pets

 A cat that scratches furniture is very difficult to manage.
 Any fabric with threads will not withstand a cat’s claws.
-A high quality microfiber like Robert Allen’s Sensuede II is amazing at minimizing the look of severe damage from a scratching cat.
+A high-quality microfiber like Robert Allen’s Sensuede II is amazing at minimizing the look of severe damage from a scratching cat.
 It does show punctures of the claw, but the fibers won’t pull so it’s not nearly as obvious as damage to a traditionally woven fabric!
 Sensuede also withstands any staining and is very durable in general.
 This is a high-grade microfiber so it’s not cheap, but well worth it for withstanding day-to-day high wear.

 6. Make a matching fabric cover

 For my house, and numerous pet-owning clients, we make a matching cover or blanket while we are building their new sofa.
 It’s made from the same fabric and it covers the seat or back of the sofa making it hard to tell that it is actually covered.
 This is a much better looking solution than old sheets applied to furniture to keep the pet’s fur and dirt off.
-Plus these blankets can be cleaned much more frequently then the furniture itself.
+Plus these blankets can be cleaned much more frequently than the furniture itself.

 7. Add throw pillows to your favourite seat

 I know this sounds like a sneaky designer trick to get more pillows into your home, but it is actually a pretty good method to cover your sofa or chair from damage.
 I have found my pets are uninterested in moving my pillows and walk across them, rather than sit on them.
 Every animal is different, but this is a good way to cover your favorite seating area on the sofa.
-Lets face it, this is important to do when you have your black lululemon pants on and are lounging on the sofa.
+Let’s face it, this is important to do when you have your black lululemon pants on and are lounging on the sofa.
 Covering your seating area stops the accumulation of fur from transferring to your butt!
 And no one likes a furry butt… even if it’s courtesy of your best friend!